 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-They Changed It, Now It Sucks: The series started of whimsical and original, with many fantastical elements in the stories.
+They Changed It, Now It Sucks: The series started out whimsical, funny, exciting and original, with many fantastical elements in the stories.
 Over the course of the series, the art and stories got more realistic over time, with heavy layers of aesops on top.

 From the 1960s on the stories became increasingly moralistic, even ending each story with a literally explained heavy handed message or ethical life lesson.